 Our position on the redevelopment of city centre and the bus & coach station site

-Exeter City Council has a new plan to redevelop the ‘once in a generation’ bus station site, after the shambles of the last plan failing because the developers walked away.
-We welcome sensible and affordable proposals to improve the use of the site and the range and quality of important facilities in the city centre.
+Exeter Green Party has always supported sensible and affordable proposals to improve the use of the bus and coach site and the range and quality of important facilities in the city centre.
+We are not convinced that Labour’s plans meet these tests.
+In particular:

 In particular, we are arguing for:

-Above all, we believe the Council must embark on a serious programme of conducting a dialogue with residents, businesses, visitors and interest groups such as the Bus Users Group, Exeter Swimming Club and other swimming interest groups, Farmer's Market group, St Sidwell's Traders before taking final decisions.
+Above all, we believe the Council must learn from its failure to engage with communities in developing plans for the bus and coach station site, replacing token consultations with a serious programme of dialogue with residents, businesses, visitors and interest groups.
 Many of the Council’s problems today stem from the fact that their consultations and decisions appear to have been based on holding a few exhibitions which asked people to comment on pre-formed plans and largely ignoring the views and comments received.
-We believe that this is a not an adequate way to work with communities and would wish to see more imaginative and responsive approaches to consultation on the plans for this site.
+The planning for the remainder of the site and the wider city centre offers a real opportunity for a better approach.